LoopKit/loopdocs/docs/nightscout/remote-errors.md

 ### Incorrect Password (OTP) Error

 The references to ‘caregiver’ below refer to the person sending the commands.
-There are specific *Loop Caregiver* app instructions that you modify for your authenticator.
 You must have the&nbsp;_<span translate="no">Loop</span>_&nbsp;phone with you to troubleshoot this problem.

 * The Apple clock should be set to automatic on both the Looper's phone and the caregiver’s device.
     * If the clock is incorrect, even slightly, remote commands will fail.